joystonmenezes/Covid-Analysis/README.md

-# Covid-Analysis
+# Movie-analysis

-This repository is covid data anlysis with machine learning in progress
+This repository is Movie data analysis with machine learning in progress